All Episodes

 The article published on Saturday afternoon began with these words about the woman who gave the South Korean president an invite to visit North Korea.

-Uh Kim Zhoujon has struck a chord with the public just one day into the Olympic games.
+Kim Jojong has struck a chord with the public just one day into the Olympic Games.

-It barely referenced the North Koreans' regime's murdering ways.
+It barely referenced the North Korean regime's murdering ways.

-And, you know, there are st I'm like, why does why is there this compulsion that they feel like, oh, if we really just show them that we're human, that they're gonna be human back.
+And, you know, I'm like, Why is there this compulsion that they feel like, oh, if we really just show them that we're human, they're going to be human back.

-This is what this is the false narrative that Clinton believed with Kim Jong il, who's Kim Jong-un's father.
+This is the false narrative that Clinton believed with Kim Jong-il, who's Kim Jong-un's father.

-And he literally bribed him with with energy sources and and three plus billion dollars of American money in the mindset that yeah, it's gonna happen.
+And he literally bribed him with energy sources and $3 plus billion dollars of American money in the mindset that, yeah, it's going to happen.

 No, it wasn't a good deal.